-As part of the final Round 5 guidelines, SGC will finalize the scoring criteria for the TCC Implementation Grant.
+As part of the final Round 5 guidelines, SGC will finalize the scoring criteria for the TCC Planning and Implementation Grant.
 TCC program staff will recommend awards based on these scores.
+Below is a preview of estimated scoring criteria based on the Round 4 and draft Round 5 guidelines

+Criteria Implementation Grant Planning Grant

-Criteria Estimated Points Objectives and Vision 1.
-Vision for Transformation 2.
-Greenhouse Gas Emissions Reduction 3.
-Air Pollution Reduction and Mitigation 45 Points Capacity 1.
-Financial 2.
-Management and Organization 3.
-Collaborative Stakeholder Structure 30 Points Transformative Elements 1.
+Objectives and Vision

+Vision for Transformation Outcomes for Priority Populations Air Pollution Reduction and Mitigation 45 Points 30 Points

+Capacity

+Management and Organization Collaborative Stakeholder Structure 30 Points 20 Points

+Planning Activities or Transformative Plans

+Implementation Grant applicants must submit documentation/plans related to all these transformative elements: Planning Grant applicants must describe planning activities related to at least one of these elements: 1.
 Community Engagement 2.
 Displacement Avoidance 3.
 Workforce Development and Economic Opportunities 4.
 Climate Adaptation and Resilience 5.
 Leverage Funding 6.
+Data Collection and Indicator Tracking 75 Points 50 Points

+Projects

+Project Design and Feasibility Implementation Process 50 Points N/A

+Prohousing Policy Incentive

-Data Collection and Indicator Tracking 75 Points Projects 1.
-Project Design and Feasibility 2.
-Implementation 50 Points Prohousing Policy Incentive Applicants may receive up to 5 points if their jurisdictions have adopted "pro-housing" policies 5 Points Total 205 points
+Implementation Grant applicants may receive up to 5 points if their jurisdictions have adopted "pro-housing" policies 5 Points N/A

+Total 205 points 100 points